 Orcasound

 Orcasound is a cooperative hydrophone network and an open-source software & hardware project.
 Orcasound audio and annotations were compiled from multiple recording efforts spanning from 2017 to 2020.
 This public dataset includes nine labeling efforts with the 'Pod.Cast' annotation tool, an open-source web app developed by Microsoft Hackathon volunteers to efficiently analyze audio data to detect the presence of killer whale calls (https://ai4orcas.net/portfolio/pod-cast-annotation-system/).
-Origional audio recordings and annotations are accessible via Orcasound's open labeled data bucket.
+Original audio recordings and annotations are accessible via Orcasound's open labeled data bucket.
 The dataset is organized into annotation rounds that used audio data from various Orcasound locations with a range signal to noise ratios for SRKW calls and background noise characteristics.
 Full details of Orcasound data are available on the GitHub repositories for these projects (Orcasound, n.d.)

 Deployment

-The Orcasound data were gathered from three sites in Washington State, USA: the Orcasound Lab on San Juan Island (Haro Strait), Bush Point on Whidbey Island, and Port Townsend (the latter two within Admiralty Inlet).
+The Orcasound data were gathered from three sites in Washington State, USA: the Orcasound Lab on San Juan Island (Haro Strait), Bush Point on Whidbey Island, and Port Townsend (the latter two sites are within Admiralty Inlet).
 At each location, low-cost hydrophones were deployed: LabCore-40 or CRT26-08 elements were utilized in Admiralty Inlet, whereas Orcasound Lab tested a wide variety of elements, including HTI 99-MIN, Aquarian AS-1, and ITC1032 models.
 These hydrophones were deployed in shallow waters (less than 10 meters at low tide) using bespoke, affordable live-streaming equipment (Raspberry Pi with the Pisound ADC HAT [24 bit, stereo, max 192 kHz]) and the orcanode open source code that generates compressed, lossy audio segments in HLS format and uploads it to an open S3 bucket sponsored by Amazon.
 Hydrophones and recording systems for these projects have not been calibrated.

 Processing

 Audio data were collected in a variety of formats and at multiple sample rates.
-The majority of the audio data were sampled at 48khz but a strong lowpass filter with a steep rolloff at 16.5khz was applied rendering frequencies above this filter unusable.
-All audio files were pre-processed with an anti-aliasing filtration diminishing sound intensities at frequencies above 12kHz.
+The majority of the audio data were sampled at 48khz but a strong lowpass filter with a steep rolloff at 16.5kHz was applied rendering frequencies above this filter unusable.
+All audio files were pre-processed with an anti-aliasing filter diminishing sound intensities at frequencies above 12kHz.
 Potential southern resident killer whale calls were initially detected by citizen scientists who have access to live-streamed audio recordings.
 Citizen scientists indicate periods of likely killer whale activity, and those audio files are reviewed by expert analysists and annotated.
 These files were archived and noted as ‘candidates’ for further analysis (OrcaHello, n.d.).

 Annotation